Country guides

 Local customs

 Guyanese society is generally quite laid-back and accepting, and western travellers should not be unduly worried about 'clashing' with the social mores and customs that they will find in Guyana.
 Visitors should, however, note that the Guyanese favour a frank, direct communication style, and that the culture embraces public displays of affection or anger.
-They should also note that in Guyana, it is actually considered rude not to use your car's hooter when passing another vehicle, travelling through an intersection, or driving past pedestrians.
+They should also note that in Guyana, it's actually considered rude not to use a car's hooter when passing another vehicle, travelling through an intersection, or driving past pedestrians.
 Homosexual activity is illegal; possession and trafficking in drugs leads to lengthy prison sentences and heavy fines.

 Duty free